Les Princes et la Princesse de Marinca: Variants

 Professor Marius Barbeau collected a variant from French Canada (Québec), from teller "Mme.
 Prudent Sioui", from Lorette, and published it in the Journal of American Folklore.
-In this tale, titled Les Soeurs Jalouses ("The envious sisters"), three sisters, daughters of an old couple, complain that their parents are old and frail and wonder about their future, planning to find good husband for themselves.
+In this tale, titled Les Soeurs Jalouses ("The envious sisters"), three sisters, daughters of an old couple, complain that their parents are old and frail and wonder about their future, planning to find good husbands for themselves.
 The next day, the prince overhears their talk: the elder one wants to marry a baker, the middle one a butcher and the youngest the prince.
 The prince summons them to their presence and marries them to their respective husbands of choice.
-The youngest sister, now a princess, gives birth to a boy, "more beautiful than anyone else in the world", who the aunts replace for a monkey.
+The youngest sister, now a princess, gives birth to a boy, "more beautiful than anyone else in the world", who the aunts replace with a monkey.
 The boy is cast into the sea in a box, but he is saved by an old man who collects flotsam for a living, and adopted by the old man and his wife.

 Professor Vivian Labrie collected and published two other French-Canadian variants: La Barriere verte ("The Green Barrier") and Les trois enfants perdus ("The Three Lost Children").
 In the first tale, three brothers marry three sisters, and the third couple is already expecting a child, to the envy of the other two.
 The children are cast into the other and, when adults, must seek "L'eau qui bouille, l'arbre qui chante et l'oiseau qui dit tout" ("the water that boils, the tree that sings and the bird that teils everything").
 In the second tale, the youngest sister promises to give birth to triplets: a boy with the moon on the forehead, another with a star, and a girl from whose hair falls money.
 They are cast into the water, are rescued by a peasant couple and seek "the rose tree with all kinds of roses", from "the Garden of the End of the World", "water that boils in all colors and a blackbird that tells all truth".